 - @Staples: "We make it easy to #MakeMoreHappen"

 Next, add a link to your bio to make it easy for people to go straight from Instagram to your website if they want to.
 The space allotted for URLs is precious real estate because it's the only place within Instagram where you can place a clickable link, so use it wisely.
+We recommend using a shortened, customized Bitly link to make it more clickable.

 Finally, enable notifications so you can see when people share or comment on your photos.
 This'll let you engage with them more quickly -- just like a lot of companies do on Twitter.
 To enable notifications, go to "Options" and then "Push Notification Settings."
 Select "From Everyone" for every category.